zadali/week5/README.md

-# CSS-only tabbbed menu with radio buttons
+# CSS-only tabbed menu with radio buttons

 This is the solution to CSS-only tabs, demonstrated in lab 03 and lecture 02 afterwards.